Digital Health Technologies: Diagnostic Applications - CAM 30301

 Screening tools typically use questionnaires that are answered by a parent, teacher, or clinician and are designed to help caregivers identify and report symptoms observed in children at high risk for ASD.
 While they are generally easy and inexpensive to administer, they have limited sensitivity (ability to identify young children with ASD) and specificity (ability to discriminate ASD from other developmental disorders, such as language disorders and global developmental delay).12 Results of a screening test are not diagnostic.
 Due to the variability in the natural course of early social and language development, some children who have initial positive screens (suggesting that they are at risk for ASD) ultimately will not meet diagnostic criteria for ASD.13 Other children who pass early screens for ASD may present with atypical concerns later in the second year of life and eventually be diagnosed with ASD.
 In the context of early identification and diagnosis of ASD, sensitivity is more important than specificity for a screening test as the potential over-referral of children with positive screens is preferable to missing children at risk for ASD.
 Once a child is determined to be at risk for a diagnosis of ASD, either by screening or surveillance, a timely referral for a comprehensive clinical diagnostic evaluation is warranted.
 Structured observation of symptoms of ASD during clinical evaluation is helpful to inform the diagnostic application of the DSM-5 criteria.
 These tools require long and expensive interactions with highly trained clinicians.
 To meet diagnostic criteria, the symptoms must impair function.

-The purpose of Canvas DX in individuals who are in the age range of 18 to 72 months and in whom there is a suspicion of ASD by a parent, caregiver, or health care provider is to inform a decision whether the individuals needs a comprehensive diagnostic evaluation by a specialist for a confirmatory diagnosis of ASD.
+The purpose of Canvas DX in individuals who are in the age range of 18 to 72 months and in whom there is a suspicion of ASD by a parent, caregiver, or healthcare provider is unclear.

 The following PICO was used to select literature to inform this review.